 What is Functional Training?

-Functional training is a method of training originally developed to rehabilitate people who experienced a loss of functions due to an accident, old age, disease, or excessive weight gain.
+Functional training is a method of exercising originally developed to rehabilitate people who experienced a loss of functions due to an accident, old age, disease, or excessive weight gain.

 What is Functional Training?